greatexpectationslabs/workshops/get_started_with_gx_cloud_and_postgres/workshop.md

 > git clone https://github.com/greatexpectationslabs/workshops.git
 > ```
 > 2. `cd` to the `get_started_with_gx_cloud_and_postgres` subdirectory of the cloned repo.
-> 3. Using the following  command, replace `<your-oragnization-id>` and `<your_access-token>` with the values of your GX Cloud organization ID and access token, respectively from earlier.
+> 3. Using the following  command, replace `<your-organization-id>` and `<your_access-token>` with the values of your GX Cloud organization ID and access token, respectively from earlier.
 Execute this command in your terminal.
 >  ```bash
 > GX_CLOUD_ORGANIZATION_ID="<your-organization-id>" GX_CLOUD_ACCESS_TOKEN="<your-access-token>" docker compose up
 > ```